iherak/lovrincic-travel/README.md

 Duration: 8 hours

 Included:
-* Lunch on the boat (fish, chicken, or vegetarian menu)
+* Lunch on the boat (fish, chicken or vegetarian menu)
 * Unlimited drinks (assorted soft drinks, wine and water)
 * the boat features air-conditioned salon
 * Hotel pick-up and drop-off in Dubrovnik

-Tour departs from Gruž port.
+The tour departs from Gruž port.